-Starting in Hamburg as a specialist company for hospital supplies, Waldemar Link GmbH & Co.
-KG (hereinafter "LINK") has developed into an internationally renowned leading provider of endoprostheses with an innovative product range.
-Quality and service, our top priorities, make LINK a valued partner for surgeons and endoprosthetics specialists.
-As a pioneer in modern implants, we developed the first prosthesis models for the hip and knee in the 1960s.
+From a Hamburg specialist company for hospital supplies, Waldemar Link GmbH & Co.
+KG (hereinafter "LINK") developed into an internationally renowned leading provider of endoprostheses with innovative product range.
+Quality and service, our top priorities, make LINK a valued partner for surgeons and endoprosthetics specialist.
+As a pioneer in modern implants, we have developed the first prosthesis models for the hip and knee in the 1960s.

-We are constantly researching and developing new endoprostheses, and optimizing existing implant systems by working closely with Health Care Professionals ("HCPs"), which is only possible by applying scientific knowledge from medicine, biology, metallurgy, biomechanics, tribology, polymer chemistry and surface technology.
-Many of our successful products would not have been created without involvement of HCPs and our employees.
-This close and fruitful cooperation with HCPs is essential for us, if we wish to continue to provide patients with optimal care.
+We are constantly researching and developing new endoprostheses and optimizing existing implant systems working closely with Health Care Professionals ("HCPs"), which is only possible by applying scientific knowledge from medicine, biology, metallurgy, biomechanics, tribology, polymer chemistry and surface technology.
+Many of our successful products have not been created without involvement of HCPs and our employees.
+This close and fruitful cooperation between HCPs and us is essential for us, if we provide patients with optimal care.

-In our developments, we benefit from the experience of first-class endoprosthetic surgeons who are familiar with our products.
-We need these HCPs for the education and training of younger HCPs, as well as new users.
-The sharing of experiences among HCPs themselves, and between them and us, results in high-quality care and safety for patients, as well as providing the possibility to offer the very best products.
+In our developments, we benefit from experience of first-class endoprosthetic surgeons who are familiar with our products.
+These HCPs we need for education and training of younger HCPs as well as new users.
+The sharing of experiences between HCPs themselves and between them and us results in high-quality care and safety for patients and gives the possibility to offer the very best products.
 The existence of a network of reliable, properly trained professionals who are enthusiastic about their job has always played a fundamental role in achieving this aim.

 As an owner-managed company, we are committed to legally compliant and socially responsible corporate management.
 We comply with the applicable laws and other legal provisions of the countries in which we are active.
-Particularly in recent years, standards have been developed to ensure legally compliant cooperation between HCPs and the industry.
+Particularly in recent years, standards developed to ensure legally compliant cooperation between HCPs and the industry.

-We therefore designed a Code of Conduct of Ethics and Business ("Code") for the Waldemar Link Group ("LINK"), which is comprehensively valid worldwide for all employees, managers, and representatives of LINK, and all operations of direct/indirect subsidiaries and sister companies that are majority-owned or otherwise LINK controlled.
+We therefore designed a Code of Conduct of Ethics and Business ("Code") for the Waldemar Link Group ("LINK"), which is comprehensively valid worldwide for all employees, managers and representatives of LINK and all operations of direct/indirect subsidiaries and sister companies that are majority-owned or otherwise LINK controlled.

 The "Code" is not an employment contract and cannot cover all situations or all locally applicable laws and regulations, but it should serve as a compass for ethical and moral conduct and be consistent with general local laws.
-The "Code" should help to make the points of contact between the law, our rules, and our daily work more transparent for you and it is crucial that we keep these rules in our "Code" not only in letter but also in spirit.
+The "Code" should help to make the points of contact between the law, our rules and our daily work more transparent for you and it is crucial that we keep these rules in our "Code" not only in letter but also in spirit.

-For the respective countries, a local "LEGAL & COMPLIANCE" handbook with further processes, work instructions, and rules supports the practical implementation based on our company-wide "Code" with the essential country-specific characteristics, laws, and rules included.
+For the respective countries, a local "LEGAL & COMPLIANCE" handbook with further processes, work instructions and rules supports the practical implementation based on our company-wide "Code" with the essential country-specific characteristics, laws and rules included.

-An important prerequisite for our corporate culture is that every employee knows, understands, and lives by a set of common values and acts in accordance with the rules based on these values.
-We expect from every employee and from us understand and comply with the obligations and standards of the "Code" and our "LEGAL & COMPLIANCE" handbook.
+An important prerequisite for our corporate culture is that every employee knows, understands and lives by a set of common values and acts in accordance with the rules based on these values.
+We expect from every employee and from us understand and comply with obligations and standards of the "Code" and our "LEGAL & COMPLIANCE" handbook.

-Anyone who violates the rules of our "Code", our policies, and applicable law is acting outside the scope of their employment or employment relationship.
-Such violations may result in disciplinary action, up to and including termination of employment.
-Moreover, such infringements may also have civil and criminal consequences.
+Anyone who violates the rules of our "Code", our policies and applicable law is acting outside the scope of their employment or employment relationship.
+Corresponding violations may result in disciplinary action, up to and including termination of employment.
+Moreover, such an infringement may also have civil and criminal consequences.